Virtual reality headset: Latency requirements

-Virtual reality headsets have significantly higher requirements for latency—the time it takes from a change in input to have a visual effect—than ordinary video games.
+Virtual reality headsets have significantly stricter requirements for latency—the time it takes from a change in input to have a visual effect—than ordinary video games.
 If the system is too sluggish to react to head movement, then it can cause the user to experience virtual reality sickness, a kind of motion sickness.
 According to a Valve engineer, the ideal latency would be 7–15 milliseconds.

 The graphics processing unit (GPU) also needs to be powerful enough to render the required amount of frames.
 Oculus cited the limited processing power of Xbox One and PlayStation 4 as the reason why they targeted the PC gaming market with their first devices.

 Foveated rendering is a new technique to reduce the rendering workload.
 It uses eye tracking hardware to determine at what point the user is looking and reduces rendering resolution farther from the user's gaze.
 This can be unnoticeable to the user because human peripheral vision is far less sensitive than the fovea.